wandersonca/HPC-Password-Cracker/README.md

 ### How to run dictionary attack:
 Pass in the full path of the dictionary file.
-> Note: There is a known performance issue with the way OpenMP tasks are utilized here.
-Performance is not good.

 ``OMP_NUM_THREADS=4 ./bin/omp-cracker -d dictionary_files/100_pass.txt -p $(echo -n '123456' | sha256sum) -v``